dimaMachina/graphql-eslint/README.md

       "parser": "@graphql-eslint/eslint-plugin",
       "plugins": ["@graphql-eslint"],
       "rules": {
-        "@graphql-eslint/require-description": [
-          "error",
-          {
-            "on": [
-              "ObjectTypeDefinition",
-              "InterfaceTypeDefinition",
-              "EnumTypeDefinition",
-              "InputObjectTypeDefinition",
-              "UnionTypeDefinition",
-              "FieldDefinition",
-              "DirectiveDefinition",
-            ],
-          },
-        ],
+        "@graphql-eslint/known-type-names": "error"
       }
     }
   ]
 }
 ```

 Under the hood, specifying the `@graphql-eslint/graphql` processor for code files will cause `graphql-eslint/graphql` to extract the schema and operation definitions from these files into virtual GraphQL documents with `.graphql` extensions.
-This will allow the overrides you've defined for `.graphql` files, via `files: ["*.graphql"]`, to get applied to the definitions defined in your code files.
+This will allow the overrides you've defined for `.graphql` files, via `"files": ["*.graphql"]`, to get applied to the definitions defined in your code files.

-#### Using a remote schema or rules with constraints that span the entire schema.
+#### Using a remote schema or rules with constraints that span the entire schema

 Some rules require an understanding of the entire schema at once.
 For example, [no-unreachable-types](https://github.com/dotansimha/graphql-eslint/blob/master/docs/rules/no-unreachable-types.md#no-unreachable-types) checks that all types are reachable by root-level fields.

 To use these rules, you'll need to tell ESLint how to identify the entire set of schema definitions.

-If you are using [`graphql-config`](https://graphql-config.com/), you are good to go. `graphql-eslint` integrates with it automatically and will use it to load your schema!
+If you are using [`graphql-config`](https://graphql-config.com), you are good to go. `graphql-eslint` integrates with it automatically and will use it to load your schema!

 Alternatively, you can define `parserOptions.schema` in the `*.graphql` override in your ESLint config.